The Germ Theory

 nothing; the terrain is

-The germ theory is for wimps.
-And to prove it, let me tell you about the kid who was my lab partner in high school biology class, and who was always, always sick.
+Let me tell you about the kid who was my lab partner in high school biology class, and who was always, always sick.

 Mike came to class coughing, sneezing and hacking on what seemed to be an everyday basis.
 Of course his assigned seat was right next to me, at our shiny black-topped lab tables-for-two that are so common in science classrooms.
 All through lectures, he sniffed, snorted and sneezed.
 All through lab, he hacked, coughed, and gagged.
 (This is a real test of my Thesaurus, and I am quickly running out of synonyms for "coughing" and "sneezing."
 Write your suggestions on a three-by-five card and mail them in, please.)
 Seriously, this kid was sickly.
 You have got to give him high marks for showing up at all.
 He had surprisingly fine attendance; just my luck.